 Put 1/3 cup of flour into a shallow bowl.

 In another bowl, beat the egg with the milk until smooth.

 Put the remaining 2/3 cup of flour, 1/3 cup of cornmeal, 1 teaspoon of salt, and 1/2 teaspoon of freshly ground black pepper into another shallow bowl.
 Mix to blend thoroughly.

 Pour about 1/2 inch of oil in a large cast iron skillet.
 Place over medium heat.
 If possible, attach a deep-fry thermometer to the pan.
 Heat the oil to about 370 F.

 Meanwhile, working with a few tomatoes at a time, cut stem and blossom ends of the tomato off and discard.
 Cut the tomatoes into 1/2-inch slices.

-Coat a tomato slice with the plain flour, then dip into the egg mixture.
-Coat with the flour-cornmeal mixture, then place on a rack while you repeat with the remaining slices.
+Coat a tomato slice with the plain flour and then dip into the egg mixture.
+Coat with the flour-cornmeal mixture and then place on a rack while you repeat with the remaining slices.

 When the oil is up to temperature, carefully put several tomato slices in the hot oil.
 Don't crowd the tomatoes.